“I’m just trying to inform people.”

 But with the claim, “I’m just trying to inform people,” should come with the fundamental expectation that you’ve double checked your information, you’ve accurately sourced it and removed any bias, that you’ve got your shit together.

 I don’t expect to be walking down the street and for someone to jump out from behind a wheelie bin screaming information at me that I was previously unaware that I needed.
 And I don’t expect to be browsing photos of my sister’s recent holiday to China to all of a sudden to have someone else’s “reality” up in my face.

 Apropos of nothing, I had a conversation about Brexit this weekend.

 Only it wasn’t just about Brexit.
 The conversation stumbled around like a drunk at the shallow end of a bottle of whiskey, meandering between Islamic extremism, the policies of Donald Trump, immigration control and Conservative party policy.

-The conversationalist was forthright, confident, and self-assured in his propositions, and on almost all points he was completely wrong.
+The conversationalist was forthright, confident, and self-assured in his propositions, and on almost all points he was completely and factually wrong.

 And when I say wrong, I don’t mean I disagreed with him.
 You can have differences of ideology; you can believe that individualism is superior to collectivism, you can argue the toss over private versus public healthcare, but you can’t argue facts.

 But when I tried to introduce facts; for example, explaining how the first past the post electoral system works, or that a particular British citizen hadn’t been squirrelled away to be surreptitiously returned to the United Kingdom despite the Government removing her British citizenship, I was both ignored and talked over as though the facts presented had never existed.